 The Samsung loyalists can cheer as the company is all set to introduce new models later this year.
-This will be visible with the advent of August when we can expect the advanced model of Galaxy Note 10 hitting the shelves.
+This will be visible with the advent of August, when we can expect the advanced model of Galaxy Note 10 to hit the shelves.
 The Note 10 Plus and the Note 10 5G will most likely have a ToF (Time-of-Flight) camera, just like the one launched earlier this year.
 Galaxy S10 5G.
 Several trademarks are now being registered by Samsung for this 3D camera function.

 Samsung DepthVision Lens

 Samsung Electronics filed a trademark in the UK on June 28, 2019, with the IPO (Intellectual Property Office for the name DepthVision Lens.
 The application was filed by Fieldfisher from London.
 This company registered the name XCover FieldPro last week on behalf of Samsung.

 The trademark is categorized as Class 9, with the description; ‘camera for smartphones; camera for generating virtual 3D images; lens for smartphone camera ‘.

 The name DepthVision Lens, therefore, seems to refer to a ToF (Time-of-Flight) camera or a depth camera.
 A week ago, Samsung also recorded the name Make & Play 3D, which seems to indicate that the ToF camera on the Galaxy Note 10 will have new functionality compared to the S10 5G model.